vitorpy/vitorpy/README.md

-## Hi there 👋
+## Yo!
+I'm Vitor 👋

-Hey, I'm Vitor.
-I've worn many hats, from software engineer to CTO.
-While I'm ashamed to admit it, I even worked for a VC for a while.
-I'm sorry.
+I've been around the block a few times, wearing hats from engineer to CTO.
+I even had a stint at a VC firm, but let's not hold that against me. 🙈

-I've also been a founder a few times.
-My first venture, SIM, applied computer vision to materials science (though it's no longer around).
+I've also tried my hand at founding a couple of companies.
+My first, SIM, used computer vision for materials science (RIP).
 The second was [Pillar](https://pillar.fi), an Ethereum wallet.

-I spent a couple years on [SPRING](http://www.dpi.inpe.br/spring/), an open source GIS with fantastic image processing capabilities.
-Biometrics, particularly fingerprints, also piqued my interest for a while.
-It was a fun challange, and I even have a [few old projects](https://github.com/vitorpy/qwsqviewer) from that time on GitHub.
+I spent a couple years on [SPRING](http://www.dpi.inpe.br/spring/), an open source GIS with amazing image processing capabilities.
+Biometrics, particularly fingerprints, also caught my eye for a bit.
+It was a fun challenge, and you can find a [few old projects](https://github.com/vitorpy/qwsqviewer) from that time here on GitHub.

-Since 2017 (with a brief detour at Big Tech!), blockchain projects have become a major focus.
+Since 2017 (with a brief detour at Big Tech!), blockchain projects have become my main jam.
 Decentralized finance (DeFi) and decentralized identity are areas I'm particularly passionate about.

-- 📫 How to reach me: email me at [vitor@vitorpy.com](mailto:vitor@vitorpy.com), or message me on [Telegram](https://t.me/vitorpyb).
+- 📫 How to reach me: email me at [📧 vitor@vitorpy.com](mailto:vitor@vitorpy.com), or message me on Telegram (💬 [@vitorpyb](https://t.me/vitorpyb)).